-6.1 TUKNEWS
+6.3 TUKNEWS

-- 6.1.1 The production of TUKNEWS starts with the DCC holding an editorial meeting to discuss the contents and assign staff duties in the production process. - 6.1.2 The DCC makes a call for articles/photographs to staff and students - 6.1.3 After articles and photographs have been collected, editing and graphic design work commences. - 6.1.4 Once the editorial work is complete, the DPCA presents the draft to the VC for comments/concurrence on editorial content before going to press. - 6.1.5 The Director, Supply Chain Operations (DSCO) identifies a printing company to print after consulting with the DCC. - 6.1.6 The magazine is produced and circulated to stakeholders and visitors.
-The soft copy is also posted on the University website and circulated on social media as pdf or its links. - 6.1.7 The DCC receives feedback.
+- a) The production of TUKNEWS starts with the DCPA holding an editorial meeting to discuss the contents and assign staff duties in the production process. - b) The DCPA makes a call for articles/photographs to staff and students - c) After articles and photographs have been collected, editing and graphic design work commences. - d) Once the editorial work is complete, the DPCA presents the draft to the Vice-Chancellor for comments/concurrence on editorial content before going to press. - e) The newsletter is produced and circulated to stakeholders and visitors.
+The soft copy is also posted on the University website and circulated on social media in Portable Document Format (pdf) or its links. - f) The DCPA receives feedback.

-6.2 University Calendar/Almanac
+6.4 University Calendar/Almanac

-- 6.2.1 The DCC raises a request to the VC. - 6.2.2 The VC may approve or reject the request. - 6.2.3 If approved, the DCC holds editorial meeting to discuss the content with staff then assign duties. - 6.2.4 The written content is received from Divisions and Faculties. - 6.2.5 Editing and graphic design work begins. - 6.2.6 DCC presents the Draft for VC to review and approve before it is taken to press. - 6.2.7 The Director, Supply Chain Operations (DSCO) identifies a printing company to print the almanac/calendar after consulting with the DCC. - 6.2.8 The University Calendar/Almanac is produced and circulated to selected stakeholders and visitors.
+- a) The DCPA raises a request to the Vice-Chancellor. - b) The Vice-Chancellor may approve or reject the request. - c) If approved, the DCPA holds editorial meeting to discuss the content with staff then assign duties. - d) The written content is received from Divisions and Faculties. - e) Editing and graphic design work begins. - f) DCPA presents the Draft for Vice-Chancellor to concur and approve before it is taken to press. - g) The University Calendar/Almanac is produced and circulated to selected stakeholders and visitors.